Foreign relations of Oman: Political overview

-Since 1970, Oman has pursued a moderate foreign policy and expanded its diplomatic relations dramatically.
+Since 1969, Oman has pursued a moderate foreign policy and expanded its diplomatic relations dramatically.
 It supported the 1979 Camp David accords and was one of three Arab League states, along with Somalia and Sudan, which did not break relations with Egypt after the signing of the Egypt–Israel peace treaty in 1979.
 During the Persian Gulf crisis, Oman assisted the United Nations coalition effort.
 Oman has developed close ties to its neighbours; it joined the six-member Gulf Cooperation Council when it was established in 1980.

 Oman has traditionally supported Middle East peace initiatives, as it did those in 1983.
 In April 1994, Oman hosted the plenary meeting of the Water Working Group of the peace process, the first Persian Gulf state to do so.

 During the Cold War period, Oman avoided relations with communist countries because of the communist support for the insurgency in Dhofar.
 In recent years, Oman has undertaken diplomatic initiatives in the Central Asian republics, particularly in Kazakhstan, where it is involved in a joint oil pipeline project.
 In addition, Oman maintains good relations with Iran, its north-eastern neighbor across the Gulf of Oman, and the two countries regularly exchange delegations.
 Oman is an active member in international and regional organizations, notably the Arab League and the Gulf Cooperation Council.
 Its foreign policy is overseen by its Foreign Ministry.

+In 2023, Oman established foreign relations with the Holy See, with a signing ceremony taking place at the headquarters of the Sultanate's Permanent Mission to the UN in New York City.